Can I avoid the license suspension by participating in ARD?

-DUI License Suspension Law Firm
+DUI License Suspension

-The suspensions are primarily linked to charges, with the exception being that persons under 21 may always receive a 90 day suspension.
-In order avoid or reduce a suspension, the person must be placed on ARD for a lesser charge of DUI.
+The length of the license suspension for a Pennsylvania DUI is primarily based upon the blood alcohol level of the driver, with the exception being that persons under 21 are supposed to receive a 90 day suspension.
+There are times that the courts complete paperwork incorrectly and minors receive less than a 90 day suspension, but the law actually imposes a 90 day suspension.
+The only way to avoid or reduce a suspension is to have the DUI charge reduced to a lesser DUI charge.
 For example, an experienced DUI defense attorney is aware that the blood alcohol tests have a margin of error, and a margin of error argument can be used at times to argue that a DUI defendant’s blood alcohol level could have been below a threshold level.
-For example, if a DUI defendant was charged with having a blood alcohol level of .162%, that person is facing a 60 day suspension.
-A margin of error argument may be asserted to convince the district attorney to dismiss the charge of having a blood alcohol level above .16% and have the DUI client placed on ARD for a charge alleging that the blood alcohol level was at least .10% but less than .16% to reduce the suspension of driving privileges from 60 to 30 days.
-The only way to reduce or avoid the suspension of driving privileges when participating in ARD is to convince the district attorney to dismiss the most severe DUI charges, but convincing the district attorney to dismiss charges is often not an easy task.
+If a person had a blood alcohol level of .162%, the person is facing a 60 day suspension under 3802(c).
+A margin of error argument may be asserted to convince the district attorney to dismiss the 3802(c) charge and instead have the client placed on ARD for the lesser DUI offense of 3802(b).
+By reducing the charge, the license suspension would be reduced from 60 to 30 days.
+While a reduction of a DUI charge is possible, it is not something that prosecutors routinely do.

 While ARD does not avoid the license suspension, a person facing such a suspension is eligible to apply for a limited license called an Ignition Interlock Limited License (ILL).
 The license does NOT limit a person to driving to and from work.
 Instead, the only limitation is that the person must drive an ignition interlock equipped vehicle.
 The license allows a person to drive anywhere at anytime.